iam-manzoor/Python-Learning/Day-4/README.md

 1. **Dictionary in Python**
    - Dictionaries are used to store data values in `key:value` pairs
-   - They are unordered, mutable and dont allow duplicate keys.
+   - They are unordered(There is no index concept), mutable and dont allow duplicate keys.
    - Dict stores all types data in Python.
    - If key is string always enclose the key in double quote.
 Key can aslo be an intiger, or Float, or boolean.
    - Example dict